Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Models for Arbitrary Starting Radii and selection effects

-Since dark matter halos exhibit universal density profiles \citep{1997ApJ...490..493N}, a natural question arises: can our model be extended to merger events initiated at any radius within the halo?
+Since dark matter halos exhibit universal density profiles \citep{1997ApJ...490..493N}, a natural question arises: can our model be extended to merger events initiated at any radius within the halo, as the inner regions of halos can be considered as new halos with different overdensities (accounted by $T_{\rm dy}$) and concentrations?
 Some studies have claimed validation for their models \citep{2017MNRAS.472.1392S,2021MNRAS.501.2810P}.
-Therefore, we extend our model in Equation~\ref{eq:time_scale} to estimate merger timescales for any initial infall radius \( r \) as follows:
+Therefore, we extend our model in Equation~\ref{eq:time_scale} to estimate merger timescales for any initial starting radius \( r \) as follows:

 where \( M_{\rm{host}}(<r) \) is the mass of the halo enclosed within radius \( r \), \( T_{\rm{dyn}}(r) = \sqrt{r^3 / [G M_{\rm{host}}(<r)]} \) is the dynamical time, \( M_{\rm{sat}} \) represents the bound mass of the subhalo, and the orbital parameters \( \epsilon \) and \( r_c \) are still computed using the SIS potential for convenience, constrained by \( (r, M_{\rm{host}}(<r)) \).
 We first maintain the mass ratio dependence as \( g(x) = x^{\beta} \).
 The mass dependence of \( \alpha \), \( \beta \), and \( \gamma \) is preserved as a function of the virial mass at the first crossing of $r_{\rm vir}$, following Equation~\ref{eq:mass_dependence}, with the best-fit values given in the first row of Table \ref{tab:best-fit}.